-Tips for Paying Your Taxes with Official Payments Corporation
+Tips for Paying Your Taxes with Xpress-Pay provided by BB&T

-Wilson County has partnered with Official Payments Corporation to make it more convenient to pay your taxes.
+Wilson County has partnered with BB&T to make it more convenient to pay your taxes.
 There are a few things you may want to know before using this service to pay your taxes:

-- Official Payments Corp charges a convenience fee for each transaction.
-The convenience fee is currently 3% of your credit/debit card transaction with a minimum of $1 for amounts below $40.
+- Xpress-Pay charges a convenience fee for each transaction.
+The convenience fee is currently 3% of your credit/debit card transaction.
 (Example: If you pay $100 you will be charged $3 for the service for a total of $103.)
-The convenience fee for Electronic Check transactions are $3 for each payment less than or equal to $10,000 and $15 for each payment greater than $10,000.
+The convenience fee for Electronic Check transactions is $2.50 for each payment less than or equal to $10,000 and $15 for each payment greater than $10,000.

 - You can use this service to pay any of your Property Taxes that are invoiced by our office.

 - When making your payment do not include the convenience fee in the payment amount.
-It will be automatically added on step three of the payment process.
+It will be automatically added during the payment process.

-- If you would like a "Preminder" email for any future bills before they are mailed out to you, please call 252-399-2901 or click on "Email Notification" in the green column on the top left side of this screen for more details and to email information to us.
+- If you would like a "Preminder" email for any future bills before they are mailed out to you, please call (252) 399-2901 or click on "Email Notification" in the left column on this screen for more details and to email information to us.
 Then you will be notified ahead of time instead of after the fact to be able to avoid late payments and possible interest and garnishments.